lizzydiaz/chicago-crashes/README.md

 # Transportation and Public Safety
-# What is the state of traffic safety in Chicago?
+# What does the spatial distribution of crashes look like in Chicago?
 What factors influence vehicle crashes?

-Data and Programming II Final Project (Fall 2024)
+Data and Programming II Final Project (Fall 2024) Lizzy Diaz and Charisma Lambert

 These research questions came out of personal interest as we have either experienced and/or witnessed crashes in Chicago and were curious about the frequency and cause of such occurrences.
 The Chicago Data Portal contained three different data sets for us to examine:
 - Traffic Crashes - Crashes: Contains data on traffic crashes within city limits of Chicago and the reporting Chicago Police Department jurisdiction.